tercumantanumut/GameCompanionAI/README.md

 # Game Companion AI

-Game Quest Reader is an advanced application designed to enhance the gaming experience by providing real-time analysis and interpretation of game content using AI-powered vision and text analysis.
+Game Companion AI is an advanced application designed to enhance the gaming experience by providing real-time analysis and interpretation of game content using AI-powered vision and text analysis.

 ## Features